romanAVJ/mds-dpa-final-project/README.md

 ## Project Overview :mag:
 This project aims to create a robust product data architecture to analyze and visualize the geographical distribution of users utilizing "BAIT" telecommunications service in Mexico.
-The architecture leverages Apache Spark on AWS for an ETL (Extract, Transform, Load) processes, Python for additional ELT (Extract, Load, Transform) operations, and Amazon QuickSight for creating insightful dashboards.
+The architecture leverages Python-Dask for an ETL (Extract, Transform, Load) processes, PySpark for additional ELT (Extract, Load, Transform) operations, and Quarto for creating insightful dashboards.

 ![Project Flow](figures/bait.png)